 In July 1929, when it came time to pack up and leave Low Isles, undoubtedly the handful of remaining expeditioners had mixed feelings about leaving their little island home.
 Sidnie Manton, in a letter home to her father, told of how she had delayed her planned departure date by five days, because when the time came to leave she found she "simply couldn't do it".
-On her last full day at Low Isles (15 July 1929), her diary entry for that day speaks to the close bond she had formed with two of her colleagues:
+16 On

 Last day at Low Isles - I could weep - helped Michael pack in morning - afternoon coffee as usual - J one side and M on the other.
 So to chores - Vid and George clearing up etc. Printing [photos] in the evening, cocoa with John and Michael.
 J to his letters and later Michael to his thermometers.
-Both such dears in their different ways.17
+Both such dears in their different ways.
+17